ndsev/mapget/README.md

 Note, that a locate resolution must be provided by a datasource for the specified map, which implements the `onLocateRequest` callback.

-### erdblick-mapget-datasource communication pattern

-TODO: expand and polish this section stub.

-1. Client (`erdblick` etc.) sends a composite list of requests to `mapget`.
-Requests are batched because browsers limit the number of concurrent requests to one domain, but we want to stream potentially hundreds of tiles.

-2. `mapget` checks if all requested map+layer combinations can be fulfilled with data sources
-   - yes: create tile requests, stream responses back to client,
-   - no: return 400 Bad Request (client needs to refresh its info on map availability).

-3. A data source drops offline / `mapget` request fails during processing?
-   - `cpp-httplib` cleanup callback returns timeout response (probably status code 408).

 ## Making mapget Releases

 The `mapget` Python package is deployed to PyPI through GitHub Actions with automatic version management: